Keynote Speaker: Peter Buffett

 - Leffler Chapel and Performance Center - Details

 The Scholarship and Creative Arts Day committee is pleased to announce this year's keynote, Emmy Award-winning musician Peter Buffett.
-He will present "Life is What You Make It: Coffee and Conversation," a multimedia and musical event that intertwines his music and life story.
+He will present "Life is What You Make It: A Concert & Conversation," a multimedia and musical event that intertwines his music and life story.

 About the Event

 To bring the message of his book alive, Buffett has crafted Life Is What You Make It: A Concert & Conversation with Peter Buffett, a live music event that incorporates multi-media and personal stories to give the audience an authentic, inspirational, and impactful evening.
 Using his own life story and experiences as illustration, Buffett ultimately conveys that it's ones values-and what we are able to give back to society-that shape and define us as individuals.
 Buffett's integrity, candor and musical talent make for an uplifting and rewarding evening that resonates with every audience member looking to lead a more fulfilling life and leave a meaningful legacy.
 A book-signing will follow the presentation.

 Emmy Award-winning musician Peter Buffett has an acclaimed career that spans more than 30 years as a professional musician, composer, philanthropist and author.
 He began his career as the musical mind behind many of the early MTV bumpers of the '80s, and the climactic crescendo in the memorable "Fire Dance" scene in 1990's Oscar winning film Dances with Wolves.